-Book Bites, our staff recommendations series, featured each Wednesday as posts on Facebook, Instagram, and Twitter, has been running since September 2020!
+Book Bites, our staff recommendations series, featured each Wednesday as posts on Facebook, Instagram, and Twitter, reached 100 posts!

 Please follow us on social media if you would like to see more staff reviews and recommendations!

 The Library subscribes to the print edition of BookPage, a monthly publication of book reviews, author interviews, and articles of interest to avid readers.
 Pick up your free copy while supplies last each month.
 You can also visit BookPage.com to read some of their reviews and features!

 Subscribe to our weekly e-Newsletter from Wowbrary featuring our newest materials, occasional book reviews, and links directly to request the items in our catalog!

 Our database, NoveList Plus, contains reviews, descriptions, and recommendations for both fiction and narrative nonfiction titles, as well as book discussion guides, thematic book lists, and articles.

 Please consider requesting a Mystery Grab Bag if you would like us to do the browsing for you!